| Promoting the Health and Well-Being of Families during Difficult

 to responding to these common problems.
 Communication without

 judging allows others to be open and seek our help.
+Don't wait until a crisis before learning and sharing what

 communication styles and tools work for you and your family.